lfit/releng-global-jjb/docs/configuration.rst

 :github_pr_org: The name of the GitHub organization.
 All members
     of this organization will be able to trigger jobs.

-:github_pr_whitelist: List of GitHub members you wish to be able to
+:github_pr_allowlist: List of GitHub members you wish to be able to
     trigger jobs.

 :github_pr_admin_list: List of GitHub members that will have admin